VishalThenuwara/GoogleDriveApp-test/README.md

 2. Create a web project OAuth Client ID in [Google Developers Console](https://console.developers.google.com/) and get your client id and client secret.

 For authorized JavaScript origins, just provide localhost for the first field and the second field is important it needs to be the same for your project you can have different redirect URL.
 It is basically the URL to which Google redirects you whenever the user grants access to your application.
 Select it cautiously it needs to be the same for your project.

+Current set up is done using Apache server but the server is hosted in an ip adress http://192.168.64.2/ therefore when specifying  the redirect url javascript origins has used xip.io as wildcard dns for ip addresses.
+But if we are using the localhost it won't be an issue.
+Otherwise it's really important to add .xip.io at the end of the ip address.

 > Make sure that you have enabled API services ([Guide](https://support.google.com/googleapi/answer/6158841?hl=en)).